Stanisław Kutrzeba

 Stanisław Marian Kutrzeba (1876–1946) was a Polish historian and politician who was Professor of the Jagiellonian University from 1908, and then until the end of his life the Chair of Studies in Polish law.
 He was chair of the Law Department (1913/1914, 1920/1921), university's rector (1932/33), General Secretary of Polish Academy of Learning (1926–39) and its president (1939–1946).
-He was one of many professors of Jagiellonian University arrested by Nazis during Sonderaktion Krakau in 1939.
+He was one of many professors of Jagiellonian University arrested by Nazis during Sonderaktion Krakau in 1939 and imprisoned in the Sachsenhausen concentration camp.
 After being freed in 1940, he took part in the underground education.
 In 1945, he was deputy to the State National Council.

 His works in the area of history were centered on the history of Polish law, the history of Poland from 14th to 18th centuries and the history of Kraków.